nilsheuman/context-provider/README.md

 To use it, the config for continue.dev needs to be updated, then the app should be started.

-The app the google results that are loaded, so you can handle any potential captchas.
+The app will show the page where google results that are loaded, so you can handle any potential captchas.

 Note: Stack Exchange have a limit of 300 request per day.